-Tailgate, 9-5 SportWagon
+Tailgate, 9-5 SportCombi

 The tailgate is not unlocked when the other car doors are unlocked.
-The tailgate button on the driver's door is inoperative when the car is locked or moving at a speed greater than 2.7 mph (4 km/h).
+The tailgate button on the driver's door is inoperative when the car is locked from outside or moving at a speed greater than 2.7 mph (4 km/h).